Career Opportunities

 The opportunity

-The Auditor plays a critical role in ensuring accounting and operational requirements are met and that licensees have the knowledge and tools they need to conduct their business ethically and professionally.
-This role requires a technically savvy team player who takes the initiative to complete their tasks in a timely manner.
-The Auditor encourages professional excellence and legislative compliance through proactive practice reviews (audits) that educate licensees on regulatory requirements.
+The Auditor plays a critical role in protecting consumers by proactively ensuring that brokerages comply with trust accounting requirements and that licensees have the knowledge and tools they need to conduct their business ethically and professionally.
+This role requires a technically savvy team player that is detail-oriented and who takes the initiative to complete tasks in a timely manner.

 Role & responsibilities